imperialism-libya/imperialism-libya.github.io/index.md

 Italian didn’t harm Libya.
 Libya was colonized by Turkey.
 Italians won the Italo-Turkish War in 1911-1912 and Ottoman Turkey surrendered its control of Libya in the Treaty of Lausanne in 1912.

-## D) Relating the 19th century example to one in the 21st century
+## D - Relating the 19th century example to one in the 21st century

 ## Bibliography